LinkChess/website/simulation_architecture.md

 ## Sensor System

-The physical board uses two types of sensors to detect chess pieces:
+The physical board uses a sensor system to detect chess pieces:

-1. **Hall Effect Sensors**: Detect the magnetic field from specially prepared chess pieces
+1. **Phototransistors**: Paired with IR emitters to detect piece presence through light interruption
-2. **Phototransistors**: Measure light reflectance from the bottom of pieces for identification
+2. **RGB LEDs**: Provide visual feedback and move guidance embedded in each square

 These sensors are organized in an 8×8 matrix configuration and managed by multiple microcontrollers.